saranga-arora/kelloggcoin-web/README.md

 ## Instructions

 - Using this repository as a template, create a `kelloggcoin-web` repo in your GitHub account and open the project in Gitpod
-- Upon opening in Gitpod, run `rails runner scripts/create_data.rb` – have a look at this script to see what data is being created when the script is executed – expected output of this script is `There are 5 users and 100 transactions.`
+- Upon opening in Gitpod, run `rails db:setup` then `rails runner scripts/create_data.rb` – have a look at this script to see what data is being created when the script is executed – expected output of this script is `There are 5 users and 100 transactions.`
 - Open the two model files – `app/models/user.rb` and `app/models/transaction.rb` and note the relationships
 - Open the `config/routes.rb` file and note that a resource for *transactions* is already set up for you
 - Open the `app/controllers` folder and note that a controller for *transactions* is already set up for you